Skip to main content

 Ms Maria Joyce

 I will add to that point.
 I forgot to mention social media, even though I made a note of it.
-Social media, in the negative sphere, has vilified Travellers and Traveller women in this country.
+Social media, in the negative sphere, has vilified Travellers in this country.
 This is the other side of accountability and it is so important that it is addressed.
 It is also about political accountability to stand over the fact that we have these companies in the Irish context.
 Although they bring in a lot of money to this country, that does not take away from the fact that stronger protections and measures need to be brought in, even if that is in the context of the EU, which is something we have not discussed today and that has made various contributions in respect of social media.
 Let us make no mistake that social media has vilified Travellers.

-There were a couple of Traveller women in Killarney - maybe I should not have mentioned Killarney - who took a case under legislation that I cannot recall but that we hope will be replaced by incitement to hatred legislation.
+There were a couple of Traveller women in Killarney - maybe I should not have mentioned Killarney - who took a case under legislation that I cannot recall but that we hope will be replaced by incitement-to-hatred legislation.

-It is the hate crime legislation.
+It is the hate-crime legislation.

 Ms Maria Joyce

 Yes.
-The hate crime legislation is hopelessly inadequate.
+The hate-crime legislation is hopelessly inadequate.
 The Traveller women in Killarney took a very good case against a social media platform but it was thrown out by the judge who did not make the nicest comments himself.
-Social media needs to be encompassed by all those processes, including the legal and incitement to hatred processes.
+Social media needs to be encompassed by all those processes, including the legal and incitement-to-hatred processes.
 Otherwise, things will not change.

 We are all agreed on that.
 I will give Deputy Cronin the last word.
 We will go back to all our witnesses, but this is the last exchange.